4383/governance/goals/proposed/remove-eventlet.rst

    an active topic or not - a transition to be made.

-   We could maintains a requirements matrix helping to identify which versions of Openstack libraries are already migrated or not and maybe what is their level of migration completeness.
+   We could maintains a requirements matrix helping to identify which versions of OpenStack libraries are already migrated or not and maybe what is their level of migration completeness.

 #.
 As for libraries we want to migrate the unit tests of supernova lastly, so